cmbant/getdist/README.rst

-MCSamples objects can also be constructed directly from numpy arrays in memory, see the example in the `Plot Gallery <https://getdist.readthedocs.io/en/latest/plot_gallery.html>`_, and frp, `ArviZ, PyMC and other sammpler formats` <https://getdist.readthedocs.io/en/latest/arviz_integration.html>`_.
+MCSamples objects can also be constructed directly from numpy arrays in memory, see the example in the `Plot Gallery <https://getdist.readthedocs.io/en/latest/plot_gallery.html>`_, and from, `ArviZ, PyMC and other sampler formats <https://getdist.readthedocs.io/en/latest/arviz_integration.html>`_.

 GetDist script
 ===================